Davis-Data-Science-Club/winter_proj/README.md

 ### Current Goals:

   * Develop a web scraper that will scrape the dining hall menus [In-Progress]
-  * Build a Data pipelines that will automatically update a database with dining commons information.
+  * Build a Data pipeline that will automatically update a database with dining commons data.
   * Build a Dashboard to view analytics on the various metrics of dining commons food items
-  * Build a Recommendation System using the data, productionize the model, and integrate it into a mobile application
+  * Build a Recommendation System, productionize the model, and integrate it into a mobile application
-  * Creat automated testing systeming to ensure data pipeline and model integrity.
+  * Create automated tests to ensure integrity of mobile application, data pipelines, and models.